jzbrooks/vgo/.github/readme.md

 ## vgo

-vgo is a tool for converting vector artwork formats and optimizing your artwork to ensure it's represented compactly without compromising quality.
+vgo is a tool for optimizing and converting vector artwork formats to ensure it's represented compactly without compromising quality.

 vgo is built on vgo-core, a library and intermediate representation for vector graphics.